-An independent measures 2×2×2 design was employed, with independent variables type of dilemma (trolley dilemma or footbridge dilemma), action involvement (moral personal or moral impersonal), and utilitarian accessibility (partial text description and question or full text description [displayed information about the initial state, action, and consequences of the action] and question).
+An independent measures $2 \times 2 \times 2$ design was employed, with independent variables type of dilemma (trolley dilemma or footbridge dilemma), action involvement (moral personal or moral impersonal), and utilitarian accessibility (partial text description and question or full text description [displayed information about the initial state, action, and consequences of the action] and question).
 The dependent variables were the choice of appropriateness of action (making a rational or irrational choice), study time (reading the scenarios), and response time.
 Based on the consequentialist theory of moral utilitarian judgment, in this experiment we defined a rational choice as one that saves the lives of five workmen rather than of another single workman, thereby maximizing the utility of the moral action that is taken and minimizing the disutility.
 The order of the response options (rational and irrational) was counterbalanced across participants.

-Procedure.
+Procedure

-Instructions, scenario and question were presented in an online computer-based experiment.
-Participants were presented with and required to read the instructions and one moral-dilemma scenario.
-Then (after clicking the 'next' button), while the moral dilemma was still visible, the respondents were presented with a binary choice (between actions with rational or irrational utilitarian consequences) and required to choose the appropriate option for them.
+Instructions, scenario, and question were presented in an online computer-based experiment.
+Participants were presented with and required to read the instructions and one moraldilemma scenario.
+Then (after clicking the "next" button), while the moral dilemma was still visible, the respondents were presented with a binary choice (between actions with rational or irrational utilitarian consequences) and required to choose the appropriate option for them.

-Results.
+Results

 The effect of the independent variables on choice1 was analyzed.
-Rational choices (choosing the option resulting in one death rather than five) were more commonly made when full information was presented and when an impersonal dilemma presented (Table 1 and Figure 1): a logistic-regression model comprising all the main effects and interaction effects explained 38% of variance, $R{CS}^2 = .38$.
-The main effects of accessibility (partial information vs full information), OR = 31.67, $CI{.95} = [3.95; 254.08]$, and involvement (impersonal vs personal), OR = 0.09, $CI{.95} = [0.03; 1.95]$
+Rational choices (choosing the option resulting in one death rather than five) were more commonly made when full information was presented and when an impersonal dilemma presented (Table 1 and Fig. 1): A logistic-regression model comprising all the main effects and interaction effects explained 38 % of variance, $R{CS}^2 = .38$.
+The main effects of accessibility (partial information vs. full information), OR (odds ratio) = 31.67, 95 % confidence interval (CI) 3.95-254.08, and involvement (impersonal vs. personal), = 0.09, 95 % CI 0.03-0.31, were significant.
+However, neither the main effect of dilemma type, OR = 0.55, 95 % CI 0.22-1.37, nor any of the interaction effects, OR = 1.97, 95 % CI 0.35-10.97, for dilemma by involvement, OR = 0.24, 95 % CI 0.02-2.56, for dilemma by accessibility, OR = 1.79, 95 % CI 0.15-21.96, for involvement by accessibility, and OR = 1.43, 95 % CI 0.07-